mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 How can we make actionable this idea that it's possible to deepen our mathematical understanding in an open-ended way?
-What heuristics can we use to deeepen our understanding of a piece of mathematics?
+What heuristics can we use to deepen our understanding of a piece of mathematics?

 Over the years I've collected many such heuristics.
 In these notes I describe a heuristic I stumbled upon a year or so ago that I've found